quiltdata/quilt/code_samples.md

   ]
 )
 ```
+>When it's possible to reduce the number of core concepts and operations, we'll make life easier for us (as code maintainers) and for our users.
+> Here, `build` seems simpler and more concise than `build_manifest`.
+Build (e.g. in Docker) takes a specification (e.g., a Dockerfile) and produces a core object (e.g., a container image).
+I could imagine a `PackageBuilder` containing a list of directories, or glob rules or other combinations of ways to choose a set of files.
+Build would then produce a fully formed package with complete tuples: LK, PK, Hash, Meta.

 #### Try to use this PackageBuilder as a Package.
 Reject unless user explicitly indicates they want to avoid best practices
 Another potential exception would be if there is no README file.